You've added some lovely stuff to your shopping bag

 Centrepoint is the UK’s leading youth homelessness charity.
 Each year they support over 9,000 young people with a safe place to stay and the vital health and learning services they need to move on and live independently.

 KIDS is a national charity that transforms the lives of disabled children, young people and their families.
 Our aim is for all disabled children to be able to realise their aspirations and be part of an inclusive society.
-We support over 11,000 disabled children and young people aged 0-25 with life-changing educational, leisure, respite and skill development programmes, whilst also offering practical advice and support to their families.
+We support over 13,500 disabled children and young people aged 0-25 with life-changing educational, leisure, respite and skill development programmes, whilst also offering practical advice and support to their families.
 Thank you for helping us to continue our vital work.

 The MS Trust is a UK charity dedicated to making life better for people living with multiple sclerosis.
-We provide trusted information to help people living with MS live the best life possible; train and educate MS help professionals to offer the best care and fund MS nurses in the areas of greatest need.
+We provide trusted information to help people with MS live the best life possible; train and educate MS health professionals to offer the best care and fund MS nurses in the areas of greatest need.
 Our information is free so we rely on donations, fundraising and gifts in wills to fund our services and are extremely grateful for your support.

 Nordoff Robbins is the largest independent music therapy charity in the UK, dedicated to changing the lives of vulnerable and isolated people.
 We support thousands of people in our own centres and by working in partnership with a wide range of organisations including care homes, schools and hospitals.
 When delivered by a trained practitioner, music therapy can be used to support people living with a wide range of needs.
 It can help a child with autism to communicate, reduce anxiety for those living with dementia or provide comfort and celebrate the life of someone facing terminal illness.
 Music therapy can be life-changing for so many people.
 By buying this card, you are helping to change lives through music.